Lucy Sante: Career

+Personal life

-She announced on September 20, 2021, that she was transitioning to female.
+Sante lived as a man until announcing that she was transitioning to being a woman in 2021.
 She wrote on her Instagram account: "Yes, this is me, and yes, I am transitioning–I have joined the other team.
 Yes, I've known since at least age 11 but probably earlier and yes, I suppressed and denied it for decades....
 I started...hormone replacement therapy in early May....You can call me Lucy (but I won't freak out if you misgender me) and my pronoun, thankyouverymuch, is she."
 In February 2022 she wrote an essay in the magazine Vanity Fair explaining her transition at almost 70 years old.
+Her 2024 memoir, I Heard Her Call My Name: A Memoir of Transition, follows her process of coming out; it was named one of the Ten Best Books of 2024 by the New York Times.and was a finalist for the 2025 Pulitzer Prize in Memoir/Autobiography.
+Sante has been married twice, and has a son.